jocelynmutso/documentation-test/src/markdown/000_basic_operations/002_groups.md

 ## Overview

 Groups exist within pages.
-They serve to organise different types of questions into logical groups and have slightly different functionalities depending on their type.
+They serve to organise different types of questions into logical sets and have slightly different functionalities depending on their type.

 There are four types of groups: